An information-matching approach to optimal experimental design and active learning

 We aim to localize two vertically separated sound sources at depths of 8 and 16~m (red speakers) within $\pm$ 2.5~m vertically and $\pm$ 100~m horizontally (Fig.~\ref{fig:orca_sand_f200}).
 Candidate receivers are arranged in a rectangular grid (small dots), motivated by common practices of using vertical and horizontal line arrays for ocean sound measurements \cite{wood_optimisation_2003,dosso_optimal_1999,barlee_array_2002,dosso_array_2006,buck_information_2002}.
 We use a range-independent normal mode model, called ORCA \cite{westwood_normal_1996}, to simulate the sound propagation in the ocean and compute the transmission loss at 200~Hz for each candidate location illustrated as small dots in Fig.~\ref{fig:orca_sand_f200} (details in the SM).
-The model parameters $\bfth$ include the source and receiver locations, as well as the parameterization of the ocean environment.
+The model parameters $\bfth$ for simulating sound propagation include the source and receiver locations, as well as the parameterization of the ocean environment.
 The ocean environment is modeled with 75~m-deep water above an ocean floor consisting of a sandy sediment layer on a half-space basement layer.

-To localize the two sources using Eq.~(\ref{eq:convex_opt}), the target FIM $\CalJ$ is a diagonal matrix, where diagonal elements that correspond to source locations are set to their inverse target precision, and all other elements are zero.
+To localize the two sources using Eq.~(\ref{eq:convex_opt}), the QoI FIM $\CalJ$ is a diagonal matrix, where diagonal elements that correspond to source locations are set to their inverse target precision, and all other elements are zero, indicating that only the relevant environmental parameters for localizing the sources are constrained as needed.
 The optimal receiver locations are shown as the large dots in Fig.~\ref{fig:orca_sand_f200}, which account for only 5\% of the candidate locations.

 The FIM is a local quantity that can vary (sometimes significantly) for different parameter values.
 In the preceding examples, we assumed a reasonable prior estimate of the models' parameters (e.g., the bus voltage phasor and the ocean environmental parameters), eliminating the need to recalculate the FIM after fitting with the optimal data.
 However, parameters often exhibit significant variability in response to new data, so we need to optimize the parameters alongside the data.
 To address this, we extend the OED problem to an Active Learning (AL) strategy and use Eq.~(\ref{eq:convex_opt}) as a data query function.